Zakrzewski family murders: Death warrant

 On July 1, 2025, Florida Governor Ron DeSantis signed a death warrant for Edward Zakrzewski, scheduling his execution to be carried out on July 31, 2025, at the Florida State Prison.

-At the time, Zakrzewski was the ninth prisoner on Florida's death row to be scheduled for execution, and his execution date was slated 16 days after that of Michael Bell who was sentenced to death for the murder of two people during a Jacksonville bar shooting in 1993 (Bell was also separately convicted of three other murders), and seven convicted killers were executed by the state of Florida between February and June 2025, marking the modern-era record for the number of executions approved by a Florida governor in one year (the highest number was eight under the governorships of Bob Graham and Rick Scott).
+At the time, Zakrzewski was the ninth prisoner on Florida's death row scheduled for execution, and his execution date was slated 16 days after that of Michael Bell, who was sentenced to death for the murder of two people during a Jacksonville bar shooting in 1993 (Bell was also separately convicted of three other murders), and seven convicted killers were executed by the state of Florida between February and June 2025, marking the modern-era record for the number of executions approved by a Florida governor in one year (the highest number was eight under the governorships of Bob Graham and Rick Scott).

 Final appeals

 On July 22, 2025, the Florida Supreme Court denied Zakrzewski's appeal against his death sentences.
 On July 30, 2025, the U.S. Supreme Court denied Zakrzewki's final appeal for a stay of execution.